A topic from the subject of Chromatography in Chemistry.

 1. Draw the starting line: Use a pencil to draw a horizontal line about 2 cm from the bottom edge of the filter paper.

-2. Apply the samples: Apply small drops of the unknown mixture to the starting line, spaced about 1 cm apart.
+2. Apply the samples: Using a capillary tube or pipette, apply small, concentrated spots of the unknown mixture to the starting line, spaced about 1 cm apart.
+Allow each spot to dry completely before applying another.

-3. Prepare the developing chamber: Pour the solvent mixture into the glass jar to a depth of about 0.5 cm.
+3. Prepare the developing chamber: Carefully pour the solvent mixture into the glass jar to a depth of about 0.5 cm.
+Avoid splashing.

-4. Suspend the paper: Suspend the filter paper in the developing chamber so that the starting line is just above the surface of the solvent.
+4. Suspend the paper: Carefully suspend the filter paper in the developing chamber, ensuring the starting line is just above the surface of the solvent.
+Do not let the spots touch the solvent.

-5. Cover the jar: Cover the jar with a lid to prevent solvent evaporation.
+5. Cover the jar: Cover the jar with a lid or parafilm to prevent solvent evaporation and maintain a saturated atmosphere.

-7. Remove the paper: Remove the filter paper from the developing chamber and allow it to air dry.
+7. Remove the paper: Remove the filter paper from the developing chamber using tweezers and immediately mark the solvent front with a pencil.

-8. Visualize the spots: Expose the chromatogram to the developing agent (e.g., iodine vapor) to visualize the separated spots.
+8. Visualize the spots: Allow the chromatogram to air dry completely.
+Then, expose the chromatogram to the developing agent (e.g., iodine vapor in a sealed container) to visualize the separated spots.
+Alternatively, use a UV lamp if the substances fluoresce.

 Significance: